heathervant/heathervant.github.io/README.md

 # Hi, thanks for visiting my blog!

-I am a data scientist with two years of experience working at tech software start-ups.
+I am a data scientist with three+ years of experience working at tech software start-ups.
 I have a background in healthcare, biochemistry and neuroscience research.
 I plan on finding a fulfulling role in an ethical company wanting to make the world a better place with cutting-edge transparent data science approaches.

 In 2018/19 I was very busy with my 10-month Master's in Data Science program at the University of British Columbia, in Vancouver.
 My life looked like this: